secar600/secar-documents/source/diagnostics.rst

 Viola can subtract background from the viewer image to have a clearer display of the beam.
 You can set up background subtraction with the following steps.
 This has to be redone each time viewer settings are changed (or any other effects change the background).

-- Make sure camera settings are final, turn light on
+- Make sure camera settings are final, turn light off
 - In Viola menu select Option -> Preference
 - In the new window check the box “Subtract Background image” (see :numref:`Viewer_Viola3`)
 - Press the button with the “shutter” symbol on the far right